Jews invented Hollywood.

 The Hollywood executive, Mr. Barry Isaacson, who last week denounced William Cash as 'a Monty Python caricature of an English upper-class twit' clearly understands the value of racial and social generalizations.

-distasteful in pieces which make generalizations about national characteristics.
+have found something distasteful in pieces which make generalizations

 To be fair to Mr. Mount, his broader point was that The Spectators writers had left British political institutions untouched by diatribes about national decay and corruption.
 Clearly Mr. Mount is not in the habit of reading Paul Johnsons weekly column.